-Lay each cabbage leaf out flat, then take a good 2 tbsp of filling and place it in a sort of line down the center.
+Lay each cabbage leaf out flat, then take a good 2 tablespoon of filling and place it in a sort of line down the center.
 Roll the cabbage leaf up, the long way, until a little cabbage wrap has formed.
 You don’t need to tuck the ends in like you would with stuffed vine leaves.
 Squeeze the rolled cabbage tightly to hold it’s shape, and place in the pan.
 I pile them as neatly as I can in a sort of concentric shape into the pan, but don’t stress the arrangement so much.
 Be gentle with them so they don’t tear.

 Make the broth: